playingoDEERUX/growbrewproxy/README.md

 # Tested with Visual Studio 2017 and 2019

+Other versions may work too, they are not tested.
 Credits to moien007 for ENet.Managed and kernys for Kernys.Bson

 current version: 1.5.1